gristlekinginc/metsci-site-v2/docs/tutorial-basics/010-chirpstack-integrations.md

   />
 </div>

-Now, you may (like I was) be so excited about LoRaWAN that you just fired up a device, got stoked to see it `JOIN` and get a few uplinks in, and then wonder...what do I do with this?
+Now, you may (like I was) be so excited about LoRaWAN that you just fired up a device, got stoked to see it `JOIN` and get a few uplinks in the Concole, and then wonder, but but but...is it REALLY working?

-The very first thing I'd do is try it out.
-I'll give you an `endpoint` you can use to test, give you the two `Headers` we'll use, and you'll get to see how the whole thing works.
-Neat, right?
+I knew you'd be excited about it, so I built an `endpoint` for you to test your setup right now.

 ### Setting Up The Integration

 We're start by choosing the type of Payload encoding we're doing.
 I'm using `JSON` for the Milesight button.

 Next, we'll fill in the `endpoint`.
 This is the place you want your data to go.

-I've set up a public test endpoint for you over at [`testpoint.meteoscientific.com`](http://testpoint.meteoscientific.com) that you can use for this tutorial or any time you want to just double check everything is working.
+In this case, I've set up a public test endpoint for you over at [`testpoint.meteoscientific.com`](http://testpoint.meteoscientific.com).
+You can use it for this tutorial or any time you want to just double check everything is working.

 Head over there and copy the endpoint URL, then paste it into your integration.
 Then click the `+ Add header` button and add two headers:
 - `Key`: `Authorization`